JBroks/booksy-reviews/README.md

 - add and edit username details;

-- affiliate link for the amazon link;
+- affiliate link for the amazon link (for now only tag added to all amazon links);

 - reset password option;

-- improved search function.
+- improved search function to find e.g. partial words;

+- add search button as additional option to enter search input;

+- add filters by e.g. genre, type, or year;

+- review any issues that will appear due to mongoDB upgrade.

 <a name="technologies-used"/>